werowe/Auth0/README.md

 If no token is stored in Circle, the user must be redirected to Auth0 authentication.
 After logging in, Auth0 redirects the user to the callback page.
 At this point, the authorization code is exchanged for a token and the token is stored in the Circle service.

-The function firstLogin redirects the user to the Auth0 login page.
+The function <code>firstLogin</code> redirects the user to the Auth0 login page.
 Above the firstLogin content:

 ```